 […] watermelon could heal fifty ways.

 Used twice, the phrase “True Arab” is interesting to contemplate.
 It connects directly with the larger theme of identity.
 The speaker is presenting things, true or not, that she is supposed to believe in.
-Nye does not state whether or not she does, but simply that these ultimatum-like ways of being exist around her.
+Nye does not state whether or not she does, but simply that these ultimatum-like ways of existing around her.
 If she wants to be Arab, she needs to be this way.

 The last line of this stanza states that she “changed” these sayings to fit different occasions.
 This also says something interesting about her identity.
 She does not subscribe to what they are saying completely, she is willing to adapt to new situations.